iSchool-590PR-2018-Fall/Final-Project/README.md

 # Title:

-## Team Member(s):
+## Team Member(s) & Summary:
-(Note: Don't put your email addresses here (which is public).
+(Note: Don't put your email addresses here (since this is public).
 If a student wants their NAME hidden as well, due to optional FERPA regulations, they can be listed purely by their GitHub ID).

+If there are multiple students in your team, give a summary of which parts were done by each one.
+Note that GitHub commits from all members are expected to also show evidence of collaboration.

 # Monte Carlo Simulation Scenario & Purpose:
 (be sure to read the instructions given in course Moodle)